Frank Drake is one of the principal founders of the search for extraterrestrial intelligence (SETI).

 When they pointed the telescope away from the star the signal disappeared.
 When they pointed it back at the star, the team were disappointed when they couldn’t pick up the signal again.
 This left them unsure if they had made a great discovery or a great mistake.

-Gossip about the excitement at the observatory reached the ears of a local newspaper, and a reporter phoned Drake, who was not in a position to give definite answers to any of the questions.
+Gossip about a hullabaloo at the observatory reached the ears of a local newspaper, and a reporter phoned Drake, who was not in a position to give definite answers to any of the questions.
 He could neither confirm nor deny that they had detected a signal from aliens.
 He said more work was needed.

-Although they were able to pick up the signal again Drake came to the conclusion, after further investigations, that the signal was actually an airborne jamming system being tested by a nearby military airbase.
+After further investigations, Drake came to the conclusion that the signal was actually an airborne jamming system being tested by a nearby military airbase.
 A conspiracy theory then developed around the incident with ‘believers’ claiming first contact had been covered up.

 One thing is certain.
-If the search for extraterrestrial life Drake helped found ever does detect another civilization in the depths of space, it will profoundly change – it is hard to imagine just how profoundly – our feelings about the place of human beings and our planet in the cosmos.
+If the search for extraterrestrial life ever does detect another civilization in the depths of space, it will profoundly change – it is hard to imagine just how profoundly – our feelings about the place of human beings and our planet in the cosmos.

 Drake’s first wife was the composer Elizabeth Bell, with whom he had three sons: Paul became a photographer, and Stephen and Richard both became musicians.
 Drake met his second wife Amahl at Cornell.
 They have two daughters: Nadia, who became a science journalist; and Leila, who became a ballet dancer.